-- \$1.2M for 10 Harris County Sherrif's Office (HCSO) Deputies to serve in the Court Bailiff's and Security Unit.
-These bailiff's will provide security to the 482nd District Court, the SOBER Court Unit, the STAR Drug Court detail, to emergency dockets, and for new associate judges.
+- Sustain investment of \$1.2M in ARPA funding for 10 Harris County Sheriff's Office (HCSO) Deputies to serve in the Court Bailiff's and Security Unit.
+These bailiffs will provide security to the 482nd District Court, the SOBER Court Unit, the STAR Drug Court detail, to emergency dockets, and for new associate judges.
 They may also facilitate virtual court hearings and attorney consultations for inmates. - Continue ARPA funding for additional Victim Assistance Coordinators for the 482nd Court and other Emergency Dockets who provide continuity to victims through the judicial process and keep them informed of their rights.